bookofproofs/bookofproofs.github.io/_sources/history/20th-century/borok.md

 * The work of Valentina Borok and her school on boundary value problems in layers forms an important chapter in the general theory of partial differential equations.
 * During her lifetime, Valentina published some 80 papers in top Russian and Ukrainian journals.
 * Valentina continued working with them informally and encouraging them to pursue their research.
-* Valentina was a true mother figure to all of her students, and was very much involved in, and always ready to help with, various aspects of their lives.
 * Valentina Mikhailovna was considered THE teacher of rigorous analysis in Kharkov State University.
 * Valentina Borok was a brilliant lecturer and an extremely dedicated teacher to her undergraduates.
 * In 1994, a grave illness forced Valentina to urgently retire and emigrate to Israel, as the necessary medical treatment was unavailable in Ukraine.
-* Valentina Borok was actively involved in raising and educating her five grandchildren at all stages of their growth.

 Born 9 July 1931, Kharkov, Ukraine.
 Died 4 February 2004, Haifa, Israel.